 He was preceded in death by his parents; wife, Carlene Mitchum; and grandson, Larry French; brothers, Frankie and Landon Jones.

 He is survived by his brothers, Frankie (Rhonda) Mitchum and Fuller (Jane) Mitchum; sister, Donna Faye Stimac; his children, Jimmy (Doris) O’Sail, Ricky (Brenda) O’Sail, Michael O’Sail, Teresa O’Sail, and Cathy McCutcheon; his grandchildren, Lisa (Daniel) Thomas, Jessica (Antiown) Freeman, Elizabeth Branham, Jason O’Sail, Daniel (Kerith) O’Sail, Mary (Matthew) Rush, Lydia (Gunner) Billingsley, Sarah (Shane) O’Sail, Sherrie Kornegay, and Crystal (Mickel) Young; his twenty-one great grandchildren; his three great-great grandchildren.

 Funeral services will be held on Tuesday, January 21st, 2020 at 11:00 AM (EST) at the Riverview Baptist Church in Valley, Alabama.
 Interment with military honors will follow in Fairview Cemetery.
 The Reverend Lanny Sledge will officiate.
 The family will receive friends Monday evening from 6:00 until 8:00 PM (EST) at the Johnson Brown-Service Funeral Home in Valley.
 In lieu of flowers the family asks that donations be made to the Riverview Baptist Church in is memory.

-To send flowers to Master Sergeant Rodney L. Mitchum's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Master Sergeant Rodney L. Mitchum, please visit our floral store.